-Here, we are refererring to downsized resolutions in advance, and the actual scaling will happen on the fly upon requesting these URIs.
+Here, we only generate URIs for a series of downsized resolutions.
+The actual scaling will happen on the fly upon requesting these resources.

-We choose to provide a series of thumbnail images, where each image is approximately twice (four times area-wise) smaller than the previous one, similarly to how mipmapping works in computer graphics.
-You may want to tune this resolution distribution to better match the sizes that are common in your application.
+Each thumbnail in the series is approximately half the size (one quarter area-wise) of the previous one, similar to how mipmapping works in computer graphics.
+You may wish to experiment with this resolution distribution.

 Furthermore, it is practical to impose a minimum resolution, as any potential benefit from switching between very small thumbnails (a few kilobytes each) is likely to be overshadowed by the request overhead.
 As you may have noticed in the above snippet, we are referencing this lower size limit as self.config.min_thumb_size.
-The revised configuration with support for min_thumb_size (by default initialized to 64 pixels) reads:
+The app configuration will need to be updated to add the min_thumb_size option (by default initialized to 64 pixels) as follows: